uskay/scroll-to-fragment-for-search-demo/README.md

 🔥 This tool is for demo purpose only.
 There should be bunch of 🐞s and edge cases that is not addressed.

 ## How to use
+*Install the extension from your local via [the developer mode](https://developer.chrome.com/docs/extensions/mv2/getstarted/#:~:text=The%20directory%20holding%20the%20manifest%20file%20can%20be%20added%20as%20an%20extension%20in%20developer%20mode%20in%20its%20current%20state.)
 1. Go to SERP (right now the tools supports www.google.co.jp and search.yahoo.co.jp) e.g. Search for ["wikipedia google"](https://search.yahoo.co.jp/search?p=wikipedia+google&fr=top_ga1_sa&ei=UTF-8&ts=7254&aq=-1&oq=&at=&ai=5eb01a55-5143-40be-9737-10c08436e652)
 2. Click "Add Fragment"
 ![](https://cdn.glitch.com/98449704-33d8-49b2-88f2-aa6d2aeba5d3%2FScreen%20Shot%202021-04-14%20at%2022.40.49.png?v=1618407668148)